ostcar/OpenSlides/README.rst

 ========================

-OpenSlides is Free/Libre Open Source Software (FLOSS), and distributed under the GNU General Public License (GNU GPL) Version 2+, see LICENSE file.
+OpenSlides is Free/Libre Open Source Software (FLOSS), and distributed under the MIT License, see LICENSE file.
 The authors of OpenSlides are mentioned in the AUTHORS file.